-Firstly, having the map of consciousness empowers us in knowing where we stand in our current state of growth.
-While all of us can try to live consciously every day, without knowing the point we are starting from, we are just randomly groping in the dark.
-Having the map gives us a fix on our current location.
-When we are able to identify our starting point, we can then make actionable plans on where we want to go next.
+Firstly, the map of consciousness empowers us by letting us know where we stand in our current state of growth.
+While we can try to live consciously each day, without knowing where we are at, we are just groping in the dark.
+Having this map lets us get a fix on our current location.
+When we can identify our starting point, we can then create an action plan to improve.

 Being conscious is more than just being physically awake.
 It is also more than just being aware.
-Awareness typically refers to knowingness at the mental level, while consciousness is a state of knowingness that encompasses all mental, emotional and spiritual aspects of ourselves.
-To be conscious is to have awareness of one’s thoughts, emotions, own existence, sensations, and surroundings.
+Awareness typically refers to knowingness at the mental level.
+On the other hand, consciousness is a state of knowingness that encompasses all mental, emotional, and spiritual parts of ourselves.
+To be conscious is to be fully aware of your own thoughts, emotions, sensations, surroundings, and existence.

-The consciousness we operate in is actually equivalent to the lens we use to see reality.
-The perceptions, beliefs, mindsets and values we hold right now are a result of the consciousness we are operating in.
-Whenever we experience a shift in our consciousness due to an epiphany, an AHA or inner realization, we are actually breaking away from our old consciousness and as a result, old belief systems and attitudes.
-This is the same as shedding of an old lens we used to see reality with and adopting of a new lens.
+The consciousness level we are at is equivalent to the lens we use to see reality.
+Our current perceptions, beliefs, mindset, and values are a result of our current consciousness level.
+Whenever we shift up in our consciousness level, we break away from our current level and as a result, our old belief system and attitudes.
+This is the same as shedding the lens we use to see reality and adopting a new lens.

 Why Increase Your Consciousness Level?

 As mentioned, your consciousness level is like a lens you use to view reality.
 Your thoughts, feelings, beliefs, values, and actions right now are outputs of your consciousness level today.

 Let’s take the example myopia (short-sightedness).
 At the lowest level of consciousness, it’s like you have an extremely high myopia of -10.00.
 You can’t see anything beyond an extremely distorted sense of self and the world.